GranolaDaniel/Shopify-Backend-Developer-Intern-Challenge/README.md

 Lastly, the Inventory model was added to join individual products with locations.
 The Inventory model has a stock attribute, and a foreign key relationship with both a product and a shelf.
 Since the Shelf model is also associated with a location, inventory is inherently associated with a location.

-### Why I chose to CASCADE on deletion

-For the Inventory model, I've set the model to CASCADE on deletion of either of the foreign keys that it's bound to (Shelf and Product).
+For the Inventory model, I've set the model to CASCADE on deletion for the Product foreign key.
 The Shelf model also cascades, but on its Location foreign key.
-I've chosen to do this because in both cases, neither of the items can exist without their associated foreign keys.
-I.e. if a location is removed, no shelves can exist there.
+I've chosen to do this because in both cases, neither of the items can exist without those associated foreign keys.
+I.e. if a location is removed, no shelves can exist there and an inventory item can't exist without a product.

 ## Possible future additions